ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows-cygwin.rst

       This step is only required if you intend to compile for ARM-based boards.

-- download and install the gcc-arm-non-eabi compiler from `firmware.ardupilot.org/Tools/STM32-tools <https://firmware.ardupilot.org/Tools/STM32-tools>`__ (`quick link is here <https://firmware.ardupilot.org/Tools/STM32-tools/gcc-arm-none-eabi-6-2017-q2-update-win32-sha2.exe>`__)
+#.
+Download and install the gcc-arm-non-eabi compiler from `firmware.ardupilot.org/Tools/STM32-tools <https://firmware.ardupilot.org/Tools/STM32-tools>`__ (`quick link is here <https://firmware.ardupilot.org/Tools/STM32-tools/gcc-arm-none-eabi-6-2017-q2-update-win32-sha2.exe>`__)
-    - accept the license
+#.
+Accept the license
-    - install to the default location
+#.
+Install to the default location
-    - accept the ssl certificate
+#.
+Accept the SSL certificate
-    - check the option to "Add path to environment variable"
+#.
+Check the option to "Add path to environment variable"

 .. image:: ../images/building-setup-windows-cygwin-gcc.png